Partnering with Victoria Police to better respond to family violenceAnna Quinn

 While the VP-SAFvR consistently predicted further family violence across family relationships and demographic groups, it was less effective at predicting further violence involving same-sex couples and child perpetrators.

-The team found that by lowering the “threshold score” to 3 (instead of 4 as was otherwise used) performance was improved to a level comparable with other groups.
+The team found that they could improve the performance by lowering the “threshold score” to 3 (instead of 4).
 More research examining these groups and how to improve risk assessment for them is underway.

 Where to next?

-Police officers made recommendations about how to improve the format of the VP-SAFvR to ensure it was appropriate for all family relationships.
-They also suggested it be made available on handheld tablets to make it easier to complete at the scene of a family violence report.
+Police officers have recommended how to improve the format of the VP-SAFvR so that it works for all family relationships.
+They also suggested making it available on handheld tablets so that it is easier to complete at the scene of a family violence report.

 Congratulations to Dr Troy McEwan and the team!
 We hope that the development of the VP-SAFvR and other risk assessment tools continues to see victims and perpetrators of familiar violence getting the support they need and the eventual elimination of family violence across Australia.